dohalloran/IRTools/README.md

 **-u/--map-file MAPFILE** (optional)

 Mappability score bigWig file (depends on species,
-                        sequence length of RNA-Seq library, etc).
+                        sequence length of RNA-Seq library, etc.).
 Or specify a species (i.e. hg19 or mm9) for which a default annotation file (default for 50 bps of single end RNA- Seq library) can be downloaded and used.
 If specified,